muellan/metacache/docs/building.md

 ### 3. NCBI-style `accession2taxid` tab-separated files

-#### Use the NCBI mapping files
+#### Use the NCBI's bulk mapping files
-The NCBI's default accession to taxon mappings can be downloaded with the included helper script `download-ncbi-taxmaps`.
+The NCBI's accession to taxon mapping files can be downloaded with the included helper script `download-ncbi-taxmaps`.
 You should put them into the same folder as the taxonomy:
 ```
 download-ncbi-taxmaps taxonomy_folder